TheOdinProject/curriculum/react/the_react_ecosystem/react_router.md

 );
 ~~~

-This seems so much nicer right?
+This seems so much nicer, right?
 Now, coming back to the topic of authentication.
 Let us create a mock authentication process so we can demonstate how protected routes can be implemented.
 Create a `isLoggedIn` state variable in the Routes component to store if or not an user is logged in, and pass it and it's setter to the home page.
 This is usually managed with some function or hook, but for convenience, we can assume this to be our authentication method.
 So, our `Routes.js` looks like:

 ~~~jsx
 import { useState } from "react";